-“Green home building” isn’t just a construction industry buzz word, it is a body of home construction techniques and practices that are becoming increasingly important to homeowners and home buyers alike.
-The methods result in homes that are more energy efficient, require lower maintenance, and healthier than typical new construction homes.
+“Green home building” isn’t just a construction industry buzzword, it is a body of home construction techniques and practices that are becoming increasingly important to homeowners and homebuyers alike.
+The methods result in homes that are more energy-efficient, require lower maintenance, and healthier than typical new construction homes.

 RESALE Value of Green Homes

-A July 2017 study by the University of Texas at Austin and the U.S. Green Building Council (USBGC) recent found that homes built to meet green building standards such as LEED and ENERGY STAR are worth an average of $25,000 more than conventional homes.
+A July 2017 study by the University of Texas at Austin and the U.S. Green Building Council (USBGC) recently found that homes built to meet green building standards such as LEED and ENERGY STAR are worth an average of $25,000 more than conventional homes.
 The Green Homes study looked at more than 3,800 green-certified homes, including LEED-certified homes, built in the Austin-Round Rock MSA between 2008 and 2016 to determine if certification raised the resale value of homes.

 Appraisal Methods for Green Home Building

-Since energy efficient and green homes are still on the leading edge of home building technology, it only makes sense that the valuation practices for these features are still in their infancy.
+Since energy-efficient and green homes are still on the leading edge of home building technology, it only makes sense that the valuation practices for these features are still in their infancy.
 The Appraisal Institute published their first book teaching professionals about how to value green homes in June of 2010, and as a developing paradigm for appraisal professionals, it is a challenge that is top of mind for many home builders and homeowners.

 Kim Hibbs, owner and general contractor for Hibbs Homes, explains, “Accurate appraisals for green verified homes are really a challenge right now.
-Most appraisers don’t fully understand the benefits to a green built home, only made more difficult because it is hard to find comparable homes to help with their analysis.
+Most appraisers don’t fully understand the benefits of a green-built home, only made it more difficult because it is hard to find comparable homes to help with their analysis.
 The NAHB and many local HBA’s are taking an aggressive approach to help educate appraisers as to the short and long term benefits of these homes.”
 He went on to add, “In many markets, there is now a special category for green homes in the Multiple Listing Service (MLS) which is used by Realtors to search for homes.”